 In the past, SEO was largely about matching the exact keywords a user typed into the search bar.
 If you sold “handmade leather wallets in Austin,” you made sure that phrase appeared on your website.
 Today, Google’s AI is smart enough to understand the user’s goal, or their search intent.
 It knows that someone searching for “best wallet for men Austin” is likely looking for the same thing.
 By leveraging advanced artificial intelligence, Google goes beyond traditional keyword matching to understand context and preferences.
 It interprets the meaning behind the words to deliver the most valuable and relevant results, not just the ones with a perfect keyword match.

-The Technology Behind the Change: RankBrain and Neural Matching
+Meet the Tech: RankBrain and Neural Matching

 Two key technologies driving this change are RankBrain and Neural Matching.
 You don’t need to be an engineer to understand their impact.
 Think of RankBrain as Google’s interpretation layer, helping it make sense of ambiguous or novel search queries it has never seen before.
 Neural Matching takes this a step further by analyzing the core intent of a query.
 Instead of just looking at keywords, it identifies pages that address the user’s goal through related concepts and themes.
 This technology allows Google to cast a wider net, connecting a search for “places to eat near me with a patio” to a restaurant blog post titled “Our Favorite Outdoor Dining Spots.”

-A Look at AI Overviews and Multi-Perspective Results
+What Are AI Overviews and Multi-Perspective Results

 The most visible change from this AI integration is the rise of AI Overviews.
 These are the AI-generated summaries that now appear at the top of many search results, aiming to answer a user’s question directly on the page.
 As Google confirmed in May 2024, AI Overviews are now a standard feature, often appearing above the traditional organic listings.
 This means getting your business featured in these summaries is critical for visibility.
 Optimizing for these placements requires a new approach that focuses on creating clear, authoritative content that directly answers customer questions, a process known as LLM Optimization.